Robert C. Knoeppel, Dean

 With just over 650 students, the School of Education is big enough to offer a diverse range of programs, people and experiences, but small enough to feel like family.
 You’ll make close connections with your fellow students and your professors — relationships that will stay with you for life and help you forge your own career path.

-M.A.Ed.: Curriculum & Instruction (Elementary Education, ESL/Bilingual Education, Gifted Education, Literacy Leadership, Secondary Education, Special Education)
+M.A.Ed.: Curriculum & Instruction (Elementary Education, ESL/Bilingual Education, Secondary Education, Special Education)

-M.Ed.: School Psychology & Counselor Education (Clinical Mental Health Counseling Addictions Counseling, Couples, Marriage & Family Counseling, School Counseling)
+M.Ed.: Counseling (Clinical Mental Health Counseling Addictions Counseling, Couples, Marriage & Family Counseling, Military & Veteran Counseling, and School Counseling)

-Ed.D: Executive EdD programs in K-12 Administration and Gifted Education Administration
+Ed.D: Executive EdD programs in K-12 Administration, Higher Education Administration, Gifted Education Administration, and International School Leadership

 M.Ed., Ed.S.: School Psychology